bbmokhtari/django-translations/docs/reference/context.rst

             Germany  -- Wrong
             Cologne  -- Wrong

          The solution is to do the filtering before reading the translations.

-To do this on the relations use :class:`~django.db.models.Prefetch`.
+         To do this use :class:`~django.db.models.Prefetch`.

          .. testcode:: read